My Survival Story

 I was only 31 weeks… with my 4th pregnancy… I had nothing prepared at the house.
 When I was stressing about this to my family they told me not to worry, I’ll have time to prepare after I have the baby because the baby will not be coming home soon.
 As if that is supposed to make me feel better.
 I had 12 hours to get me and my other children packed for the next couple of days, I had to focus on that.
 My husband and I got very little sleep that night.
 We didnt have time to process what was going on and everything was happening fast.

-The next morning we dropped our kids off, went to the hospital, had the c-section.
-Everything was ok….
+The next morning we dropped our kids off and headed to the hospital.
+I was struggling with my asthma at this point, I was coughing a lot but it didnt change the plans.
+They took my husband and I back, I was terrified.
+But I received my spinal block and everything was ok…. or as ok as it could be.
 David was intubated immediately, we didnt get to hold him and he was taken to the NICU quickly.
 An hour later when I was in recovery the neonatologist came to tell my husband and I that our baby actually had a birth defect called CDH (congenital diaphragmatic hernia)...
 From what they could see on the x-ray his intestines were in his right chest cavity, and he would need surgery.
+I cant remember what was going through my head at this point, it was too much and there was nothing I could do.

-So we waited, we couldnt hold him, or touch him without gloves on.
+So we waited... for 5 days we couldnt hold him, or touch him without gloves on.
 I felt numb through most of this, still trying to comprehend what was going on with my baby.
 David did not end up needing ecmo and when he was 5 days old they decided it was time for surgery.
-When the surgeons came to talk to us after surgery they explained that his intestines and liver were in his right chest cavity but they were able to get them down and stitch the hole in his diaphragm.
+I have a vivid memory of 4 nurses and 2 doctors walking away with my baby unsure if I would see him breathing again after this.
+They told us it would take 2 hours for his surgery, then the 3 hour mark came... and then the 4 hour mark.
+When the surgeons came to talk to us after surgery they explained that his intestines and liver were up in his right chest cavity but they were able to get them down and stitch the hole in his diaphragm.